TVLukeProductions/TrashPlay/README.md

 If you enable last.fm (that is, when the last.fm button is grey) it scrobbles the music you listen to a [specific last.fm account](http://www.lastfm.de/user/TrashPlayList).
 This last.fm-account represents the record of all music played on any TrashPlay App.
 Ever.

-If you turn down the volume of the phone, it will turn back up.
-You cannot silence the trash.
-Ever.

 If you stop the app TrashPlay will resume with the song played when you stoped the app.
 There is no skipping with Trash.
 Ever.

-## Next Up (version 0.1.Freezer)
+## Next Up (version 0.2.1 Hund im Buero)
-* Check to keep some storrage on the device
+* Check to keep some storage on the device
-* Partymode (connect via Wifi/CoaP and somehow influence the playlist)
+* **Party Mode** (connect via Wifi/CoaP and somehow influence the playlist)
+* Client Activity: Clients "log in" to a TrashPlayer session.
+They can then
+ * Scroble the song to their own last.fm account
+ * Control loudness
+ * See what songs are coming up
+ * Like and dislike songs
+ * More Stuff I have to think of
+#### Bug Fixes
+* The ServerService would restart itself under some conditions and start playing music.
+That was stupid.
+It doesn't anymore.

-## Ideas for Future Releases (0.2.hundimbuero)**
+## Ideas for Future Releases

-* Since Trash-Playlists are a social thing, this app will, in the near future, be a server, connecting to phones in its environment, as clients, who can in some way (to be determined) the playlist or the experience for other users of the TrashPlay.
-This will be exiting, and strange.
-And I have no Idea yet how it will work.
-* Weighted probabilities.
-There are reasons (for example special purpose songs) that should occur with higher probability
+### 0.2.2
+* HTTP Server in addition to the existing coap Server
+* Better Service/Resource structure provided via more then just one URI
+* QR Code visualisation to make connecting to a server easy
+* More Meta Info on Tracks (probably from last.fm)
+* Automated Light Show via Philips Hue

+### 0.3 Isengard
+* facebook Social Graph API Integration
 * Geofencing feature.
-Certain Songs that get palyed when entering or exiting specific locations.
-Possibly as a global feature...
+Certain Songs that get palyed when entering or exiting specific locations Possibly as a global feature...
+* Integrate different sub-folders by date (Christmas, Easter, Party,...)

+### 0.4 Yumi, Yumi
+* Allow Users to define new sub-folders and rules on how and when these should be used
+* Network Service Discovery
+* Visualize the people who are in a group of listeners

+### 0.5 Tutenchamun
+* Integrating other sources of music besides the dropbox (NAS Storage...)

+### 1.0 Meiser
+* Allow for Trash Mode and regular music player mode (at this point the project is not actually the Trash Player anymore and needs to be forked)

 ## Release History